noahehall/multicloud/distributedSystems.md

       - i.e. a split vote: the candidate state will eventually time out and start a new election and repeat until a process wins
   - the idea is that each competing process tries to acquire a lease by creating a new key with compare-and-swap
     - the first process to succeed becomes the leader and remains such until it stops renewing the lease

-#### Replication

-- uses state machine replication
-- general process
+- replication process
   - when the system starts up, a leader is elected using Rafts leader election algorithm
-  - the leader is the only process that can change the rpelicated state
+  - the leader is the only process that can change the replicated state
     - it does so by storing the sequence of operations that alter the state into a local log, which it replicaes to the followers
   - when the leader wants to change state
     - it first appends a new entry for the operation to its log and NOT to the state